 Wake Forest University undergraduate students who wish to resolve an academic grievance or complaint should first follow the university’s Student Complaint Process, as detailed on pages 46-47 of the Student Code of Conduct.

-Students enrolled in courses through the School of Law should follow the process detailed on pages 58-59 of the School of Law Student Handbook.
+Students enrolled in courses through the School of Law should follow the process detailed on pages 58-59 of the Law Student Handbook.

 Students in the graduate counseling or human services programs should refer to pages 19-23 of the Graduate School of Arts and Sciences Student Handbook.